vechain/VIPs/VIP-191-EN.md

 We would like we propose a complimentary protocol to generically allow a **Gas Relayer** to pay transaction fees for specific transactions.

 # Specification

-We will accomplish this by optionally expanding the `signature` field to contain an additional `gasPayerSignature` concatenated with the original signature, and by including the `origin` in an index of `reserved` for replay protection.
+We will accomplish this by optionally expanding the `signature` field to contain an additional `gasPayerSignature` concatenated with the original signature, and by including either `isDelegated` in an index of `reserved` for replay protection.

-To construct a valid VIP-191 transaction, the sender must include `origin` and `gasPayerSignature`, however they are both otherwise optional to preserve backwards compatibility.
+To construct a valid VIP-191 transaction, the sender must include `isDelegated` and `gasPayerSignature`, however they are both otherwise optional to preserve backwards compatibility.
+If only `isDelegated` or `gasPayerSignature` is included, the transaction should be reverted as it contains redundant data.

 #### `signature` field update
 | Bytes | Attribute | Type | Optional